los-cocos/cocos/README.rst

    The tutorials are included in the source package.

- * Lot of miniprograms that demostrates the available objects and posible actions.
+ * Lot of miniprograms that demonstrates the available objects and possible actions.
    There are a great starting point while learning and experimenting with cocos: you find a sample with the object that interest you exercising the features that you need, read the code, run, modify and re-run to experiment.